-Yes, if you stop using your skin treatment, the purging will slow down and stop, but you’ll also be stopping all of the good that the treatment is doing.
-Particularly if you’re using a prescription treatment, you should continue using it as directed unless your doctor or dermatologist tells you otherwise.
-If you find that your skin is particularly dry, you can use a light moisturiser throughout the day or moisturise prior to applying your treatment.
+Yes, if you stop using your skin treatment, the purging will slow down and stop, but you’ll also be stopping all of the good that the product is doing.

-The one exception to this is if you feel you may be having a negative reaction to your treatment.
-It’s uncommon, but if you notice that your skin is swollen or inflamed, or if you notice a rash or any blisters, you should definitely stop the treatment and speak with your doctor.
+However, if you feel like you're having a negative reaction to your treatment, it's important to stop using it right away.
+While it’s uncommon, if you notice that your skin is swollen or inflamed, or if you notice a rash or any blisters, stop the treatment and speak with your practitioner as soon as possible.

-You can breathe a sigh of relief, because purging is definitely not permanent—it generally lasts around a month to six weeks.
+You can breathe a sigh of relief because purging is definitely not permanent.
+It generally lasts around a month to 6 weeks.

 Some people like to wait until they have a spare few weeks on their calendar before they start a treatment that may make them purge, while others don’t mind as much and are happy to let their skin purge as they go about their everyday life.